yaniv691/twitter-followers/README.md

 node server.js
 ```
 #### Frontend
-Inside the project's directory, change into the client directory, install dependencies and
+Inside the project's directory, change into the client directory and install dependencies.

 ```
 cd client